TL;DR

 If you’re tracking sessions:

-• Wait for readiness signals (if using GPS-based telemetry)
+- Wait for GPS readiness checks (if using GPS-based telemetry)

 If you’re using GPS-based timing, environment matters.
 Open sky and stable mounting do more for repeatability than chasing “perfect” numbers.